-Government spending is also a part of the total GDP.
+Government spending is a critical part of the total GDP.
 During recessions, it is common for the US government to increase spending to compensate for a decline in the economy, and to stimulate economic activity.
 Because recessions are marked by a decline in jobs and business activity, tax revenue typically declines during recessions just as government spending increases, increasing federal deficits.
 This was commented on during the last recession of 2008-2009 as "blowing up the deficit problem".
-However, increased government spending also occurs during time of war as economic activity shifts from a peacetime to a war time economy, making bombs, bullets, guns, aircraft and ships that are not bought by consumers, but by government.
+However, increased government spending also occurs during time of war as economic activity shifts from a peacetime to a wartime economy, making bombs, bullets, guns, aircraft and ships that are not bought by consumers, but by government.
 Thus, recessions and wars both increase deficit spending.

 As the economy recovers from a recession (and revenues increase) or shifts from a wartime to peacetime economy (and government spending decreases) deficit spending should decrease.
 If taxes are raised during economic growth periods, increased tax revenue will help reduce deficit spending further and the total deficit in general.
+This was in fact what was done during the 1990's, taxes went up during economic growth and started to turn around the deficit spending.
 The idea of cutting taxes to "stimulate" the economy during relatively good times makes little sense for two reasons.
 First, tax revenue in the US has historically been about 18.3% of GDP, so any cut in taxes by even 1% requires the GDP to increase 5.8% just to compensate for the lost tax revenue.
 That kind of increase in GDP growth is unrealistic as proven by past tax cuts in the 1980's and 2001.
 Second, federal deficits are a result of having revenue that falls short of paying for the true cost of government.
 Cutting revenue in the hope of solving a deficit problem is a little like buying a new Ferrari because you are broke.
-Just because it makes you feel better, doesn't mean you are.
+Just because it makes you feel better, doesn't mean you actually are.